Christian film industry: Recent years

 In 2006, nearly 50 Christian-faith films were produced.
-The films grossed an average $39 million.
+The films grossed an average of $39 million.
 All five of the major Hollywood studios have created marketing departments to target the growing demand for faith-based and family fare.
 Movieguide publisher Ted Baehr said, "There is competition for the Christian audience now that there hasn't been before.
 I thought at some point it would level off, but so far it's getting bigger and bigger.
 It's more than I could have possibly imagined.
 One of the audiences that has become stable and even grown for books, music and movies is the Christian audience."

-The proliferation of Christian movies and Christian films has led to the establishment of many online retailers that focus their business exclusively on the sale and distribution of Christian movies online and family-friendly films such as Parables.tv, Exploration Films based in Monument, Colorado, FishFlix.com, ChristianCinema.com and ChristianMovies.com.
+The proliferation of Christian movies and Christian films has led to the establishment of many online retailers that focus their business exclusively on the sale and distribution of Christian movies and family-friendly films such as Parables.tv, Exploration Films based in Monument, Colorado, FishFlix.com, ChristianCinema.com and ChristianMovies.com.
 Parables TV also provides streaming and linear TV.
 In 2013, FishFlix.com opened the first ever DVD store devoted completely to Christian DVDs in Tulsa, Oklahoma.

-The 2014 film God's Not Dead is one of the all-time most successful independent Christian films and the 2015 film War Room became a box office number-one film.
+The 2014 film God's Not Dead is one of the most successful independent Christian films of all time and the 2015 film War Room became a box office number-one film.

-List of highest-grossing Christian films

-Following is a list of highest-grossing Christian films of 2004–present, including only those films with overt Christian themes explicitly promoting The Gospel or an otherwise Christian message and targeted primarily at Evangelical Christian audiences.
-Grosses presented here are worldwide box office receipts.

 Christian film in Africa

 South Africa

-Faith-based, family-values films are popular in South Africa due to its predominantly Christian audience including Faith Like Potatoes, a 2006 biopic of farmer-turned-preacher Angus Buchan.
+Faith-based, family-values films are popular in South Africa due to its predominantly Christian audience, including Faith Like Potatoes, a 2006 biopic of farmer-turned-preacher Angus Buchan.

 Nigeria

 Nigerian Christians are actively contributing to the booming Nigerian film industry known as Nollywood.
-Christian films makes up about 20% of Nigerian films.
+Christian films make up about 20% of Nigerian films.
 Independent companies, ministries, and large churches producing hundreds of Christian films often see themselves as an alternative to Nollywood.
-Nevertheless, they have participated in mainstream success and many of the films appear on state television channels.
+Nevertheless, they have also participated in mainstream success and many of these films appear on state television channels.

-The Redeemed Christian Church of God founded Dove Studios, which has become the country's biggest movie studio and distributor.
+The Redeemed Christian Church of God founded Dove Studios, its studio became the country's biggest movie studio and distributor.
 More than 50,000 copies of their movies were sold before April 2006.
 The Gospel Film Festival (GOFESTIVAL) is also a major Nigerian film attraction.